 The Department of Civil, Environmental, and Architectural Engineering prides itself on its outstanding research history and current efforts.
 Faculty members in the department take on a wide variety of research topics, many of which are cross-disciplinary in nature.
-The department is involved with the KU Transportation Research Institute, the Infrastructure Research Institute, and the KU Center for Research, among others.
+The department is involved with the KU Transportation Research Center, the Infrastructure Research Institute, and the KU Center for Research, among others.
 The department's faculty and students are creating new boundaries for technological capabilities as they provide solutions for the world.

 Areas of research interest/expertise include construction and safety, construction management, power systems, lighting, structural analysis and design, building energy analysis and management, green buildings, materials science, heating, ventilating, and air conditioning (HVAC), indoor air quality, solar energy, automatic controls, and fire protection, for example.

 For more information about architectural engineering research, visit the web pages of these faculty:

 Recent research topics include rapid bridge replacement techniques, highway work zone safety, emerging technology applications, international construction management, construction management, information technology, sustainable development and construction, knowledge management, quality management and control, productivity management, organizational development, construction safety, contracting methods, project management, performance evaluation, organizational development, and total quality management.